What is Applied Behaviour Analysis (ABA)?

 Parent education, training, support and involvement

-If your child is in an ABA program, you’ll play an active role in your child’s program.
+If your child is in an Applied Behaviour Analysis (ABA) program, you’ll play an active role in your child’s program.
 You’ll work with the ABA practitioner to develop and prioritise your child’s learning goals.
 Often, ABA practitioners provide parent training and support for parents, siblings and extended family.

 Where can you find an ABA practitioner?

 Your GP or one of the other professionals working with your child can help you find a provider.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also ask your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.